-Taking a SoulCycle class taught by one of the top instructors can be like going to a gig.
-The super fans line up to get in the door first.
+Taking a SoulCycle class taught by one of the top instructors can be like going to a rock concert.
+Stans line up to get in the door first, often wearing homemade matching tank tops with the instructor's name or a group nickname.
 If a rider gets a shout-out from the instructor during class, whoops and hollers ensue.
-There might be tears if they play a favourite song.
+There might be tears if they play a favorite song.
 And afterwards, sweaty bodies patiently wait by the podium to thank the instructor, or share how moving their message was.
-It's kind of like church, but with more sweating.
+It's kind of like church, but more sweating.

 This type of fandom is a trend in fitness: People spend a lot of time with their trainers or workout instructors, so they end up becoming intertwined.
 But at SoulCycle, close-knit relationships between clients and instructors are encouraged.
 "What's unique in our classes [is] I feel like the instructors offer a lot of themselves, and a lot of our genuine personality and life experience," says Sydney Miller, a senior SoulCycle instructor in New York City.
 "You're like opening up your world a little bit more, and there's a little bit less of a line from business to real life," she says.
 It's only natural that people would feel like they know their instructor, or are able to relate to the superhuman athlete who guides them through difficult exercises.